gsbdarc/yens-onboarding-2025/docs/day2_running_and_scaling_slurm_jobs.md

 Take a note of which interactive yen (yen[1-5]) you are on.
 Then, open a new terminal (or second tab if using Jupyter), and connect to the **same** yen.

-Now you should have two terminal both conneted to the same interactive yen.
+Now you should have two terminals, both conneted to the same interactive yen.

-In one of the terminals, run my mystery script:
+In one of the terminals, run a mystery script four times:

 ```
 cd yens-onboarding-2025/exercises/scripts